-Encourage work as part of your patients' recovery and recommend a graduated increase in activity.
+- encourage work as part of your patients' recovery and recommend a graduated increase in activity

-Provide a timetable for recovery and return to safe work.
+- provide a timetable for recovery and return to safe work

-|Patients are more than three times as likely to return to work soon after injury if their health professional gives them a date to return to work.*
+Having early conversations between certifiers and patients significantly increases the likelihood of early return to safe work.
+Research indicates that patients are more than twice as likely to return to work early if they're given guidance on how to prevent recurrence and re-injury.
+They are more than three times as likely to return to work soon after injury if their health professional gives them a date to return to work.*

 *Kosny A, et al 2006 Early Healthcare Provider Communication with Patients and Their Workplace Following a Lost-time Claim for an Occupational Musculoskeletal Injury, Journal of Occupational Rehabilitation